Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Convergence to the solution of the limit problem

-Let us consider, for some $0\leq t_0<t_1\leq T$, a family of evolving sets $t\mapsto D(t)$ which is a geometric strict subsolution to the anisotropic mean curvature motion when $t\in [t_0, t_1]$.
+Let us consider, for some $0\leq t_0<t_1\leq T$, a family of evolving sets $t\mapsto D(t)$ which is a strict geometric subsolution to the anisotropic mean curvature motion when $t\in [t_0, t_1]$.
 Explicitly, we suppose that there exists $\ell>0$ such that

 where $\hat{n}_D$ is the outer unit normal to $D(t)$; we assume as well that

 We want to show that $D(t_1) \subset \tilde E_{0}^-(t_1)$.